Looking for a haunted house? Atlanta has one for you!

 This year at the Stone Mountain Pumpkin Festival you can play all day and glow all night!
 This is one Atlanta area attraction that is a must-do.

-After the sun goes down, you’ll glow by night in a whole new light with the new Nighttime Parade and plenty of other not-so-spooky glowing experiences.
+After the sun goes down, you’ll glow by night in a whole new light with the Nighttime Parade and plenty of other not-so-spooky glowing experiences.
 They even have a themed laser show!

-Although not really a haunted house, it is a little spooky at night will all the glowing jack-o-lanterns!
+Although not really a haunted house, it is a little spooky at night will all the glowing jack-o-lanterns.
 Your kids are sure to love it.

 MORE HAUNTED HOUSES IN GEORGIA

-- Scare House of the South (Gillis Springs) Scare House of the South is an R-rated haunted house in southeast Georgia.
+- Scare House of the South (Gillis Springs).
+Scare House of the South is an R-rated haunted house in southeast Georgia.
 Tip: Don’t bring the kids.

-- Great Pumpkin LumiNights (Valdosta) Great Pumpkin LumiNights will light up Wild Adventures with thousands of illuminated pumpkins, including the new Sunflower Farm!
+- Great Pumpkin LumiNights (Valdosta).
+Great Pumpkin LumiNights will light up Wild Adventures with thousands of illuminated pumpkins, including the new Sunflower Farm!
 Look forward to entertainment for all ages through the day, including activities such as pumpkin painting, trick-or-treating, fascinating shows and a glowing good time into the night.
 Larger-than-life glowing displays take the shape of some of their favorite wild animals, plus glowing surprises and not-frightful fun that the entire family can enjoy.

-- Sinister Suites (Griffin) If the haunted attraction at Sinister Suites is half as scary as their website, you’re sure to be in for some sleepless nights.
+- Sinister Suites (Griffin).
+If the haunted attraction at Sinister Suites is half as scary as their website, you’re sure to be in for some sleepless nights.

-- Terror Mills (Jackson) Terror Mills Haunted House is at a new location in Jackson in 2022.
+- Terror Mills (Jackson).
+Terror Mills Haunted House is at a new location in Jackson in 2022.
 The haunted house is made to look like an old early 1900’s chicken farm that has been run by the Bugtussel family.
 So if you dare…go and visit!

-- Plantation Blood (Augusta) Plantation Blood is a haunted attraction in Augusta that is guaranteed to scare you!
+- Plantation Blood (Augusta).
+Plantation Blood is a haunted attraction in Augusta that is guaranteed to scare you!

-- Lake Joy Trails of Terror (Kathleen) Lake Joy Trails of Terror in middle Georgia is a haunted trail through the woods.
+- Lake Joy Trails of Terror (Kathleen).
+Lake Joy Trails of Terror in middle Georgia is a haunted trail through the woods.
 Prepare to be scared!

 MORE INFORMATION ABOUT FALL HAPPENINGS IN ATLANTA